 When hosting diverse personalities, start by choosing games with clear investigation and interrogation phases.
 This ensures both analytical and social players get meaningful moments.
 Assign roles strategically by pairing extroverts with interaction-heavy characters and giving introverts investigation-focused roles.
 Communicate expectations upfront so guests know whether the game emphasizes improvisation or investigation—this lets them mentally prepare.

 The secret to a successful murder mystery party starts before you pick a game.
-It starts with understanding who's actually sitting at your table.
+It starts with understanding who is actually sitting at your table.
 Choosing the right murder mystery game for different personality types means matching game mechanics to your guests' natural social tendencies—not forcing introverts into high-energy improv or leaving extroverts bored with silent investigation phases.

 Quick assessment: